okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 ### Understanding the role of a Service Provider

-A SAML IdP generates a SAML response based on a configuration that is mutually agreed to by the IdP and the SP.
-After receiving the SAML assertion, the SP needs to validate that the assertion comes from a valid IdP and then parse the necessary information from the assertion: the username, attributes, and so on.
+A SAML IdP generates a SAML response based on a configuration that's mutually agreed to by the IdP and the SP.
+After receiving the SAML assertion, the SP must validate that the assertion comes from a valid IdP and then parse the necessary information from the assertion, for example, the username, attributes, and so on.

 To do this, the SP requires at least the following: